neobooru/neo-scraper/README.md

-# SzuruChrome
+# neo-scraper

-Chrome/Firefox extension which can import media from various sites into a [szurubooru](https://github.com/rr-/szurubooru) instance.
+Scrape a booru-like post object from the DOM.

 ## Supported sites